The TUE forms can be downloaded here:

 - If a permitted medication can be used to treat the medical condition, please provide justification for the therapeutic use exemption for the prohibited medication.

-If this information is not provided at the time of application your TUE will not be issued.
+If this information is not provided, or is provided in a language other than English at the time of application your TUE will not be issued.

-Once the form is completed you should send it, together with all the documents provided by your physician, to the address given on the document as soon as possible and no later than 30 days before the commencement of the competition in which you are participating.
+Once the form is completed you should send it, together with all the documents provided by your physician, to the Chairman of the TUE Committee, Dr Jaap Stomphorst (click here to email) as soon as possible and no later than 30 days before the commencement of the competition in which you are participating.
 It is acceptable to scan and email the TUE form and documentation.

 TUEs from other National Anti-Doping organisations or recognised Sports Organisations